 Cross Country: 40km

-St. Anton arguably has some of the best terrain in Austria, making it one of the most popular resorts in Europe.
-Best suited to intermediate and advanced skiers, the resort has a variety of wide, sweeping runs as well as steep, sharp pistes.
-St. Anton is renowned for its amazing après ski, making it popular with everyone from young adults to A-listers.
+It’s not hard to see what attracts skiers to St. Anton; it has one of the most impressive and consistent snowfalls in Europe.
+St. Anton ski resort arguably has some of the best ski terrain in Austria, making it one of the most popular ski resorts in Europe.
+Best suited to intermediate and advanced skiers, the ski resort has a variety of wide, sweeping runs as well as steep, sharp pistes.

 Freeriders will love St. Anton; it's the perfect playground with a little bit of everything, from powder bowls, tree-lined pistes and big drop-offs.
 There is plenty of off-piste and some long runs back into St. Anton that are great for intermediates and above.
 For those looking to make tracks in fresh snow, it is advised to go with a guide to ensure safety.